 Weather forecasting is a very inexact science and the prediction of frost or ice is dependent on many variables.
-Even where the weather forecasting is predicted properly it may be a number of hours earlier or later in arriving than predicted.
-Limerick City and County Council will endeavour to maintain the major routes throughout the county free of ice at all times but road users cannot assume that all roads are free of ice at any stage and must be themselves responsible for ensuring that they drive or use the road with proper care and attention to their own actions.
+Limerick City and County Council will endeavour to treat the major routes throughout the county free of ice at all times but road users cannot assume that all roads are free of ice at any stage and must be themselves responsible for ensuring that they drive or use the road with proper care and attention to their own actions.

 A list of Priority 1 and Priority 2 routes are shown in the Winter Maintenance Map in the supporting documents below.
 All other routes and pedestrian areas will be treated on the basis of weather alerts, needs of the area and most especially will depend on the availability of resources to the Council.